 The soundtrack for the game is quite pretty, though it gives me more of a medieval setting vibe.
-It technically isn’t medieval, because there are tear gas guns used, and some interesting tanks, though in the game, it’s not very prominent.
-It reminds me of Runescape or the real-time strategy fantasy games I used to play on the PC.
+It technically isn’t medieval, because there are tear gas guns used as well as some interesting tanks.
+The music makes me think of Runescape and a couple of other fantasy massive multiplayer online role-playing games (MMORPGs).
 It’s accompanied with some sound effects for both the story mode and adventure mode, though not all the “sounds” from the story mode have actual sounds, as they are worded out like a real comic book.
 Sometimes there are screen shakes to enhance the experience, but the sound effects there are a bit inconsistent; sometimes there is, and sometimes there isn’t.

 There are no voices in the game however like reading a real comic, it’s like your brain automatically adds voices for the characters based on how they were designed.
 Sometimes the music switches a little late, so the transitioning is a little off for mood settings — once, the music played actually made me laugh instead of feeling sad, but overall is a-okay.

-The gameplay has a lot of points to improve on, all of which I already forwarded to the developers.
-They’re still putting off completely doing Volume II to focus on helping players playing Volume I as there are bugs.
-I found myself wanting to continue the story.
+The gameplay has a lot of points to improve on, though I found myself wanting to continue the story.
 It’s a nice casual game to play in your down time as well, and fitting for its main console.

 It’s a pretty vast world within the Light Apprentice and really surprises me how much they add in the later chapters.
 The more characters come the more I look forward to progressing, too.
 As it is choice based, replaying the game and changing your initial course of action gives you a different result.
 My favorite past time, aka hoarding Steam achievements (which I’m not very good at btw), also propels me to explore the game branches.